bbatsov/metaredux/_posts/2020-12-06-semantic-clojure-formatting.md

 languages are, but my guess would be they aren't much more successful than Ruby's `RuboCop`.

-I know only that `Prettier` (a JavaScript formatter) is quite successful and very widely used, but it's also configurable to some extent and it didn't really propose anything novel or controversial in terms of formatting.
-That's why I think that the only way for a tool to gain much traction would be if it's aiming to enforce something relatively close to what people are doing currently.
+I know that `Prettier` (a JavaScript formatter) is quite successful and very widely used, but it's also configurable to some extent and it didn't really propose anything novel or controversial in terms of formatting.
+That's why I think that the only way for a code formatting tool to gain much traction in a community with some established traditions would be if it's aiming to enforce something relatively close to what people are doing currently.

 Nikita made one interesting observation when he made the case for the "one true formatter":